I was born in a faraway land. Really really far. Not far from civilization or anything but from where I live now which is Canada.

 I live with my husband – Chan in a blue house in Toronto.

 (Amrita found me this house.)
 It’s surrounded by tall trees and in summer it looks like I live in a little forest.
 There are birds, squirrels, even a rabbit and I have a fish pond with koi in it.
-Though I haven’t written any books about birds or squirrels or fish (not yet) but I like writing here.
+I wrote my first wordless book on birds.
+I'm so excited about it.
+I haven’t written any books about squirrels or fish (not yet) but I like writing here.

 I am a member of CANSCAIP, CCBC, SCBWI & 12 by12